Minister Resigns Over May's Corbyn Talks -

 It makes no sense to leave the EU and to have a situation where our trade policy and much of our law is made in Brussels – with no say for the UK.

-I and many others agreed mill your previous position that no deal is better than a bad deal.
+I and many others agreed with your previous position that no deal is better than a bad deal.

 It now seems that you and your cabinet have decided that a deal – cooked up with a Marxist who has never once in his political life, put British interests first – is better than no deal.